-Family outcome results are also positive with regard to children receiving services through an Extended IFSP.
-As part of the SFY 2010 Family Survey, completed to report on family outcomes to the U.S. Department of Education, MITP added two additional questions for families participating in the Extended IFSP Option.
+Family outcome results were positive with regard to children receiving services through an Extended IFSP.
+As part of the SFY 2011 Family Survey completed to report on family outcomes to the U.S. Department of Education, MITP added two additional questions for families participating in the Extended IFSP Option.

-The results indicate that 97% of families agree, strongly agree or very strongly agree that early intervention services have helped me and/or my family understand my options in order to make the best choice for my child and family to continue services through an Extended IFSP or move to services through an IEP.
-In addition, 96% of families agree, strongly agree, or very strongly agree that early intervention services have helped me and/or my family support my child to be ready for school by assisting me to teach my child pre-reading activities (such as naming pictures) and pre-math activities (such as sorting household items).
-The pie charts below visually depict the Family Survey results.
+The results in the chart below show that 91% of families (N=1,158) agreed, strongly agreed or very strongly agreed that "early intervention services have helped me and/or my family understand my options in order to make the best choice for my child and family to continue services through an Extended IFSP or move to services through an IEP."
+Ninety-one percent of families agreed, strongly agreed, or very strongly agreed that "early intervention services have helped me and/or my family support my child to be ready for school by assisting me to teach my child pre-reading activities (such as naming pictures) and pre-math activities (such as sorting household items)."